cristianpb/cristianpb.github.io/_pages/about.md

 # 📚  Publications

-Citation of my articles migth be found at {% include icon-google.html username="Google Scholar" %} or {% include icon-researchgate.html username="Research Gate" %}.
+Citation of my articles migth be found at Google Scholar and Research Gate.

 ## PhD Thesis